Inderbir Singh Nijjar: Cabinet Minister

 5 MLAs including Inderbir Singh Nijjar were inducted into the cabinet and their swearing in ceremony took place on 4 July 2022.
 On 5 July, Bhagwant Mann announced the expansion of his cabinet of ministers with five new ministers to the departments of Punjab state government.
 Inderbir Singh Nijjar was among the inducted ministers and was given the charge of following departments.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, he declared Rs.
+36,00,04,024 as an overall financial asset and Rs.
+40,02,069 as financial liability.